jbeck0854/GWU_DNSC_3288_Project/README.md

 | pixel1  | Single pixel-value of associated pixel.  | int  | A value between 0 and 255, inclusive.
 Value of pixel indicates the lightness or darkness of that pixel, with higher numbers meaning darker.  |
 | ...  | ...  | ...  | ... |
 | pixel783  | Single pixel-value of associated pixel  | int  | A value between 0 and 255, inclusive.
 Value of pixel indicates the lightness or darkness of that pixel, with higher numbers meaning darker. |

+## Test Data
+- **Source of test data**: GWU Blackboard.
+Email jphall@gwu.edu for more information.
+- **Number of rows in test data**: 28,000
+- **Differences in columns between training and test data**: Test data did not contain a *label* column.

+## Model details
+- **Columns used as inputs in the final model**: All pixel columns ('pixel0-pixel783') used for fitting and validation to minimize error.
+- **Column used as target in the final model**: 'Label'
+- **Type of model**: Artificial Neural Network
+- **Software used to implement the model**: Python, Pandas, Matplotlib, NumPy, Scikit-Learn, TensorFlow, Keras
+- **Version of the modeling software**:
+  - Python: 3.10.12
+  - Pandas: 2.2.2
+  - Matplotlib: 3.8.0
+  - NumPy: 1.26.4
+  - Scikit-Learn: 1.5.2
+  - TensorFlow: 2.17.0
+  - Keras: 3.4.1
+- **Hyperparameters and other setting of model**: